maxmind/mod_maxminddb/README.md

 ### `MaxMindDBNetworkEnv` ###

 This directive assigns the network associated with the IP address to an environment variable.
 The network will be in CIDR format.
+This directive may only be used once per database.

     MaxMindDBNetworkEnv COUNTRY_DB COUNTRY_NETWORK
     MaxMindDBNetworkEnv CITY_DB    CITY_NETWORK